 Use shapes in your lower third graphics to separate your text from the background.
 Squares are the most effective choice here, especially in news graphics.

-But news lower thirds aren’t too subtle — but they don't really have to be.
-Documentaries or feature films, on the other hand, should use them in more understated ways to sustain the audience's focus and attention on the storytelling.
+But in the news, lower thirds aren’t too subtle — they don't really have to be.
+However, lower thirds should be used in understated ways to sustain the audience's focus on storytelling in documentary filmmaking or feature film production.

 Of course, shapes aren't always necessary.
 Sometimes all you need is the text if the typography and size are good.
 But if you add shapes, consider a template to save time.